-Data attribute Battery Regulation reference Data access Definition/ Understanding Format/ Unit Information on the separate collection, the take-back and collection points and preparing for re-use, preparing for repurposing and recycling operations Article 60(1c) Public Description of the take-back process Preparing for re-use, preparing for repurposing and recycling operations available Further details outlining the Provide the exact location of collection points, a description of the take-back process, preparing for re-use, preparing for repurposing and recycling operations available, further details which might be helpful in understanding the waste process URL to PDF
+Data at- tribute Battery Regulation reference Definition/ Understanding Suggested reporting For- mat/ Unit arate col- (1s), Article 74(1c) Information according to Articles 59, 60 and 61, linked to Article 64 on Location of collection points Description of the takeback process Preparation for re-use, preparation for repurposing and treatment available Further details outlining the waste process Provide the exact location of collection points, a descrip- tion of the take-back pro- cess, preparation for re-use, preparation for repurposing and treatment available, fur- ther details which might be helpful in understanding the waste process URL to PDF

 To increase the recycling rates of batteries and the recovery of raw materials, the Battery Regulation aims at better informing the end-user.
 Corresponding instructions for the separate disposal of waste batteries and information on take-back and collection points are part of the battery passport.
-The producer or, where appointed in accordance with $Article\ 47a(1)$, producer responsibility organisations, are required to provide information on the prevention and management of waste batteries to end-users and distributors as described in $Article\ 60(1a-c)$, of the EU Battery Regulation.
+The producer or, where appointed in accordance with Article 57(1), producer responsibility organisations, are required to provide information on the prevention and management of waste batteries to end-users and distributors as described in Article 74(1a-c), of the EU Battery Regulation.

 The abovementioned information shall be made available in regular time intervals for each battery model, from the moment the model concerned is made available on the market for the first time in a Member State.
-As a minimum the information shall be made accessible at the point of sale in a visible manner and through online marketplaces and in (a) language(s), which can be easily understood by end-users, as determined by the Member State in which the battery is to be made available on the market (Article 60(1)).
+As a minimum the information shall be made accessible at the point of sale in a visible manner and through online marketplaces and in (a) language(s), which can be easily understood by end-users, as determined by the Member State in which the battery is to be made available on the market (Article 74(1)).